Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Lexical Mediation: Why Emotionally Framed Control Works in LLMs

-Across refusal datasets, Llama exhibits consistent lexical signatures: 83.4\% of refusals begin with ``I'' (versus 4.6\% of compliant responses), driven by ``I can't'' appearing in 77.1\% of refusals but 0\% of compliances.
+We begin by identifying lexical signatures in responses underlying each behavior.
+Analyzing the first-token distribution across refusal and compliance outputs, we identify the top 21 tokens that appear with high frequency in one behavior and low or zero frequency in the other.
+For instance, across benchmarks tested, 83.4\% of Llama's refusals begin with ``I'' (versus 4.6\% of compliant responses), driven by ``I can't'' appearing in 77.1\% of refusals but 0\% of compliances.
 For compliance, ``Here'' marks 19.1\% of helpful responses, while ``Yes'' appears in 8.2\% of compliances and 0\% of refusals.
-If these marker tokens occupy distinct VA regions, then steering along VA dimensions should change their emission probabilities and thereby modulate downstream behavior.
-We provide converging evidence across four levels of analysis.

-\paragraph{Unembedding geometry.} The unembedding matrix $W_U \in \mathbb{R}^{|V| \times d}$ maps hidden states to logits.
-Projecting the unembedding vectors of high-frequency refusal and compliance tokens onto VA space (Figure~\ref{fig:explanation}a) reveals that refusal tokens cluster in the $-V$ region (mean: $V{=}{-}0.011$, $A{=}{-}0.007$), while compliance tokens cluster in the $+V$ region (mean: $V{=}{+}0.012$, $A{\approx}0$).
-The difference vector lies at 256\textdegree{} on the circumplex, suggesting that positive VA steering increases the dot product with compliance token embeddings while decreasing it for refusal tokens---further supported by evidence below.